phuquocchamp/phuquocchamp/README.md

 # Hi there, I'm HOÀNG TẤN PHÚ QUỐC 👋

 ### 🌟 About Me
 I am a passionate **Software Engineering** with a strong drive to excel and grow in my field.
-My goal is to become a **Senior Developer** in the shortest time possible while also delving into the exciting realms of **Artificial Intelligence**.
+My goal is to become a **Principal Software Engineer** in the shortest time possible while also delving into the exciting realms of **Artificial Intelligence**.

 ### 🛠️ Languages & Technologies
 - **Java** & **Spring Boot**
 - **Python**: Django, FastAPI
 - **Go**: Gin
+- **Nodejs**
 - **Rust**
 - **Docker**
 - **K8S**